The Mirage of Multilevel Marketing

 The massive loss rates among Quixtar victims that are revealed in Quixtar's own data are the inevitable mathematical result of the endless chain business model.
 In this model, the success of the IBO is based on continuous recruiting of additional distributors (IBOs), who are induced to make monthly purchases for their own consumption, rather than on making retail sales in the open marketplace.
 In the recruitment model, only those participants at the top levels of the pyramid can earn true profits, since the source of a participant's real income is the expenditures of individuals below them on the pyramid, and only a small percentage can be in those top positions.
 The untenable model result in approximately 70% of IBOs quitting Quixtar within the first year.
 The mission of this deceptive business model is to continuously enroll losing investors (IBOs) and replace them as they suffer losses and quit the program.

 Many distributors who stock up on products to meet sales goals or increase their hoped-for commissions get stuck with unsold products that cost thousands of dollars.
 Some companies permit direct ordering of their products, which avoids this problem, but the risk of failure is still high.
+Buying sales aids, marketing tools (such as Web sites), and lists of prospective customers and attending conferences can result in even bigger financial loss.
+Former Herbalife distributors have spotlighted these costs in a remarkable video on the Facts about Herblife site.

 More than a hundred multilevel companies are marketing health-related products.
 Most claim that their products are effective for preventing or treating disease.
 A few companies merely suggest that people will feel better, look better, or have more energy if they supplement their diet with extra nutrients.
 When clear-cut therapeutic claims are made in product literature, the company is an easy target for government enforcement action.
 Some companies run this risk, hoping that the government won't take action until their customer base is well established.
 Other companies make no claims in their literature but rely on testimonials, encouraging people to try their products and credit them for any improvement that occurs.